 Late Payment – Should there be a late payment, the bank will charge a late payment fee on top of the interest and principal amount being paid back.
 In some rare scenarios, the lender may request to reverse late payment fees if it was their first offense (subject to bank's approval).

 Interest Rates – All personal loans from the banks come with some form of an interest or profit rate.
-It varies from bank to bank but on average the rates are approximately 7% - 8% (Depending on bank and tenure).
+It varies from bank to bank - as an example, an Agro Bank personal loan has a profit rate of 6.7% while an Alliance Bank personal loan charges 5.99%.
+On average, the rates are approximately 7% - 8% (depending on bank and tenure).

 Probability of Approval – When applying through a bank, the lender's credit history would be the first point of reference along with commitment levels and amount being requested for consideration.
 Every bank has different policies and would be based on their internal assessment for approval.